 A lease-purchase agreement also consists of two contracts.
 The first, the residential rental agreement, is identical to that of a lease-option deal.
 The second contract, however, is a contract for sale.
 This agreement obligates the buyer to purchase the home at the end of the rental period.
 A lot of times, a lease-purchase agreement is set up to ensure that if the buyer breaches one contract, both are breached.

-A rent to own agreement may seem heavily slanted toward the landlord, but it’s a good solution for a lot of homebuyers.
+A rent to own agreement may seem heavily slanted toward the landlord at first, but it’s also good solution for a lot of homebuyers.
 One of the most common types of buyers who opt for a rent to own agreement is families with rough credit histories.
 A rent to own agreement allows these buyers to get a jump on owning a home and repairing their credit score.

-Locking in a home purchase price two years before purchasing it is also an excellent way to make sure that buyers can save for a set amount without worrying about the Canadian real estate market inflating the price of the home by more than four percent each year.
+I find that locking in a home purchase price two years before purchasing it is also an excellent way to make sure that buyers can save for a set amount without worrying about the Canadian real estate market inflating the price of the home by more than four percent each year on average.

 In the meantime, homebuyers can put their personal touch on a new home.
 They can repaint and buy accent furniture.
 They can hang pictures and truly make the place their own.
 That’s something magical for prospective buyers because they’re investing emotionally as well as financially in their new home.
-Of course, that’s good news for real estate investors, too, because the more invested a renter/buyer is, the more likely they are to carry through with the agreement.
+Of course, that’s good news for the seller or real estate investor, too, because the more invested a renter/buyer is, the more likely they are to carry through with the agreement.

 So, it seems that for the right investor, a rent to own agreement can be extremely profitable.
 It just comes down to one major consideration.
 To make a successful go of a rent to own deal, you need to find the right tenant.

 Remember: You Need to Put the Work In